Sostudio2025/linabot-landingpage/README.md

 A modern React-based web application that connects hosts with guests through WhatsApp integration.
 The platform features dynamic content switching between host and guest views, with a clean and professional Hebrew interface.

+## Form Features:

+Collects: full name, phone, user type (host/guest), and message Form validation (all fields required)
+Phone number validation (9-10 digits)
+Loading state during submission
+Success screen after submission
+How to use:

+Replace VITE_CRM_API_URL in .env with your actual CRM API endpoint The form sends this JSON structure:

+{
+  "name": "Full Name",
+  "phone": "+972501234567",
+  "type": "host",
+  "message": "User message",
+  "timestamp": "2025-11-23T10:30:00.000Z"
+}
+Note: If your CRM requires different field names or authentication headers (like API keys), you can easily modify the fetch request in the handleSubmit function.

 ## Features

 - **Dynamic Content Switching**: Toggle between host and guest content with smooth transitions